Nature in the Literary Imagination

 3) To learn about the rich tradition of writing about the environment through all perspectives from the religious and dramatic to the poetic, journalistic, and scientific.

-5) To host NYU bookstore readings with Green authors
+5) To host or attend readings with Green authors

 1)Attendance and participation at weekly on site classes Wednesday evenings are required.
-This includes a Retrospective for Barbara Kingsolver February 26 at NYU bookstore in collaboration with Literary Club and Greening Committee and another Green Authors event April 2 at the bookstore.
+This includes a Retrospective for Barbara Kingsolver February 26 in collaboration with Literary Club and Greening Committee and Green field trips in the spring.

 2)Bring one short close textual analysis focusing on language to class every week.